-- 481. The Audit Committee Vice Chair testified that on at least two occasions prior to 2018, he had a discussion with Phillips and the Managing Director of Finance in which he proposed creating an internal audit function.
+RECEIVED NYSCEF: 08/06/2020 INDEX NO. 451625/2020 481.
+The Audit Committee Vice Chair testified that on at least two occasions prior to 2018, he had a discussion with Phillips and the Managing Director of Finance in which he proposed creating an internal audit function.
 The Vice Chair testified that "the thought process was that was very expensive, and I received assurances from both of them that we had solid documentation ..."
-He recalled being told by Phillips and the Managing Director of Finance, "we don't necessarily see a cost benefit to it, and with ... the assurances we received from a top tier national accounting firm ... they were able to render an opinion based on our system of internal control." - 482.
-This explanation ignores the fact that the opinions rendered by the NRA's auditors always explicitly stated that the auditors "express no opinion" on the adequacy of the entity's internal controls. - 483.
-The Vice Chair also testified that discussions about establishing an internal audit function have been "ongoing" between himself, the Audit Committee Chair, and the current Treasurer since whistleblowers came forward in 2018.
+He recalled being told by Phillips and the Managing Director of Finance, "we don't necessarily see a cost benefit to it, and with ... the assurances we received from a top tier national accounting firm ... they were able to render an opinion based on our system of internal control."
+This explanation ignores the fact that the opinions rendered by the NRA's auditors 482. always explicitly stated that the auditors "express no opinion" on the adequacy of the entity's internal controls.

+483. The Vice Chair also testified that discussions about establishing an internal audit function have been "ongoing" between himself, the Audit Committee Chair, and the current Treasurer since whistleblowers came forward in 2018.
 He admitted, however, that the Audit Committee has not taken any steps to recommend that the Board direct the creation of an internal audit function.

-A. Audit Committee's Failure to Respond Adequately to Whistleblowers
+A. Audit Committee's Failure to Respond Adequately to Whistleblowers Under New York law, an organization of the NRA's size must "adopt, and oversee 484. the implementation of, and compliance with, a whistleblower policy to protect from retaliation persons who report suspected improper conduct."
+N-PCL § 715-b.

-- 484. Under New York law, an organization of the NRA's size must "adopt, and oversee the implementation of, and compliance with, a whistleblower policy to protect from retaliation persons who report suspected improper conduct."
-N-PCL § 715-b. - 485.
-Under the NRA's Statement of Corporate Ethics, the Audit Committee was tasked with receiving whistleblower complaints concerning any financial irregularities or conflicts of interest related to NRA employees or board members. - 486.
-In violation of its obligations under New York law and NRA policy, the Audit Committee failed to respond adequately to whistleblowers.
-Along with Defendants Powell, Frazer, and Phillips, members of the Audit Committee were on notice of serious complaints by the NRA Whistleblowers and failed to take appropriate action.
+Under the NRA's Statement of Corporate Ethics, the Audit Committee was tasked 485. with receiving whistleblower complaints concerning any financial irregularities or conflicts of interest related to NRA employees or board members.

+486. In violation of its obligations under New York law and NRA policy, the Audit Committee failed to respond adequately to whistleblowers.
+Along with Defendants Powell, Frazer, NYSCEF DOC.
+NO.